 A Green and Growing Campus

-Southern continues its development as a thoroughly modern campus, with a new School of Business having opened last summer, and an expanded library and new science building in progress.
+Southern continues its development as a thoroughly modern campus, with a new School of Business and an expanded library and new science building in progress.
 The university’s master plan also calls for a new fine arts center, an expansion of Moore Fieldhouse and a building to house Southern’s health and services programs.

 The renovated former Student Center opened in summer 2012 as a new home for the School of Business.
 Encompassing about 23,000 square feet, the building houses faculty offices, classrooms, conference and meeting rooms and a Wall Street-style trading room.

-Design is proceeding for a 98,332-square-foot science building that will house teaching and research laboratories for Southern’s growing programs in the STEM (science, technology, engineering and math) disciplines, which have seen enrollments increase by more than 17 percent in recent years.
+Construction is proceeding on a 98,332-square-foot science building that will house teaching and research laboratories for Southern’s growing programs in the STEM (science, technology, engineering and math) disciplines, which have seen enrollments increase by more than 17 percent in recent years.
 Embracing an innovative, sustainable design, the building will be home to nanotechnology, physics and optics, cancer research, astronomy and other sciences.

-Following completion of a 135,000 square-foot addition that doubles the size of Buley Library, the original portion of the building is being completely renovated.
-The new-look library will incorporate general classroom space, a learning commons, information technology operations offices, an adaptive technology area, faculty offices and storage for the university’s art collection, which will also be displayed throughout the building.
+Following completion of a 135,000-square-foot addition that doubles the size of Buley Library, the original portion of the building is being completely renovated.
+The new-look library incorporates general classroom space, a learning commons, information technology operations offices, an adaptive technology area, faculty offices and storage for the university’s art collection, which will also be displayed throughout the building.

-Campus parking availability should be improved by the recent construction of a new, 1,257-space parking garage on the site of Lot 7, at the side of Moore Fieldhouse on Wintergreen Avenue.
+Campus parking availability was vastly improved by the construction of a new, 1,257-space parking garage on the site of Lot 7, at the side of Moore Fieldhouse on Wintergreen Avenue.
 The garage nets about 800 parking spaces for students and employees.